Skip to main content

 Result: 2.89 kg

-7. Minimum selling price based on target margin
+Minimum selling price from target margin

 round({{product.cost}} / (1 - 0.30) * 100) / 100